Acquire: Publication history

 In 1998, Avalon Hill became part of Hasbro.
 The new owners reissued a slightly revised version of Acquire in 2000, in which the hotel chains were replaced by fictitious corporations, though the actual gameplay was unchanged.
 Hasbro soon thereafter discontinued it.
 In the mid-2000s, the game was transferred to a Hasbro subsidiary, Wizards of the Coast (WotC).
 In 2008, WotC celebrated "50 years of Avalon Hill Games" with the release of a new edition of Acquire, although the game was not yet 50 years old.
 In 2016, the game was transferred back to the Hasbro games division and republished in 2016 under the Avalon label, with hotels chains reinstated.

 Reception

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman compared Cartel (A Gamut of Games) and Acquire, noting that both were "better games which focus on the joining of companies into conglomerates."
+Freeman thought Acquire had an edge over Cartel "in the quality of its components [...]
+Acquire's higher price is unquestionably reflected in its packaging and presentation [and deserves] a place in your game library."